robertsweetman/module_2/mdbook/src/2_ml_and_ai_principles.md

 One of the key aspects of software development that especially applies to ML is quick iterations to see what may give a useful result.

 We can use jupyter notebooks and Python's ML libraries for this 'prototyping and analysis' phase.
-This can site very easily within the larger project and quickly drive the 'ML' part of the solution.
+This can sit very easily within the larger project and quickly drive the 'ML' part of the solution.

 Breaking the delivery down into two week sprints, setting stage goals, reviewing the work on a regular basis with the stakeholders are all part of modern software delivery.
 An agile approach allows developers to change direction when faced with new information or requirements.